Tips for Throwing a Destination Wedding in Savannah

 5. Book an extra day

-Trust us when we say that after the stress and craziness of your wedding day is over with, you’ll wish you had extended your destination wedding weekend to a long weekend with at least one extra day.
+Trust us when we say that after the stress and craziness of your wedding day are over with, you’ll wish you had extended your destination wedding weekend to a long weekend with at least one extra day.
 Adding this extra day not only gives you additional time to relax and explore the Hostess city with your friends and family, but it also gives guests who may have spent a lot of time and money to come to your wedding the chance to turn it into a vacation.
 With endless activities to choose from including shopping, dining, visiting historical sites, or heading to Tybee Island, your extra day will make for more unique memories.

 6. Send invitations early

-For weddings that may require extensive travel plans for guests, we suggest sending invitations out a couple weeks before you would for a traditional wedding.
+For weddings that may require extensive travel plans for guests, we suggest sending invitations out a couple of weeks before you would for a traditional wedding.
 Sending these out well in advance will allow guests to start taking off of work and saving up money for the trip while also giving your wedding more of a chance to already be on their calendars before they start making other holiday plans.
 In the invitations, it would be helpful for your guests if you added in some accommodation options in Savannah, weather information for the season your wedding will be held, and other information that will make traveling easier for your guests.